Our vision is to be a leading representative organisation for Australian Therapeutic Horticulture.

 Dr Amy Baker is a researcher and lecturer based within the Occupational Therapy Program at the University of South Australia.
 Her research explores people’s experiences, perceived benefits and challenges of engaging in nature and gardening.
 Other areas of research that Amy undertakes include: creative arts for wellbeing, the health of veterans and first responders, as well as the use of sensory approaches to promote mental health and well being.

 Amy mainly undertakes qualitative research, in particular participatory action research and the use of creative methods, but also some mixed methods research.
 Previous research projects Amy has undertaken or supervised in relation to therapeutic horticulture and nature-based activities include: horticulture therapy in a hospital setting, nature play for young people and the meanings and benefits of community gardening.
-Amy is a gardener, nature lover and conservationist, musician and songwriter, and is currently studying to be a forest bathing guide.
+Amy is a gardener, nature lover, conservationist and certified forest bathing and nature therapy guide.

 Rebecca is a Social Ecologist who applies a creative, nature-based, approach to her work in Community Development, Capacity Building, Adult Education and within her private Counselling practice.

 Rebecca is the Founder and Director of Wyld Work Projects which facilitates creative, natured-based projects that tackle inter-generational disadvantage, social isolation and anti-social behaviour with a particular focus on addressing the underlying trauma behind those challenges.